-Notebook with paper and pens or pencils - for taking notes in class 3 Scantron forms #882 - for the exams #2 pencil - for the exams
+Notebook with paper - for notes and assignments pens or pencils to take notes in class each day 3 Scantron forms #882 - one for each exam

 INSTRUCTOR INFORMATION

 I am very interested in hearing from you if you have any problems, questions or concerns about the course.
 I am available to meet individually with each student to ensure adequate understanding of course requirements and to offer assistance and suggestions.
 There are a number of ways you can contact me.
 You can drop by my office during office hours or you can make an appointment to meet with me at a mutually convenient time.
 You can leave me a message on my voice mail; during the week I try to return calls within 24 hours.
 You can also send me an email message that I will also try to respond to within 24 hours.
 My complete class and office hour schedule is posted on my office door.